asmaliaks/parser/Readme.md

  If the file has proper mapping it's data will be parsed and saved in the table `municipality_transactions` of the database

+ ##How to check parsed data in the database
+ When .csv file has been successfully parsed the parsed data cah be checked with following steps:
+ 1. Run following command to get running containers

+    > ``docker ps -l``

+    if everything is ok at least one container should be in the command's output.
+For example:

+     > ``CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS
+     PORTS                                                     NAMES``

+     > ``09df785d76a7        mytest              "/app/start_mysql...."
+14 minutes ago      Up 13 minutes       0.0
+        .0.0:3306->3306/tcp, 33060/tcp, 0.0.0.0:80->8080/tcp   blissful_noyce``

+    we need `CONTAINER ID` in this case it looks like this `09df785d76a7`
+ 2. Now to make bash commands being in container run this command:
+    > ``docker exec -it hash_from_previous_step /bin/bash``

+    it should lead into the container and we should see smth like this:
+    > ``root@09df785d76a7:/app#``
+ 3. Run command to connect to container's mysql:
+    > ``mysql -u root -p1234``

+    Now console should show `mysql>`

+ 4. Then being in mysql console run following commands:
+    > `use parser;`

+    > `select * from municipality_transactions;`

+    then console should output all the entries parsed and saved in the database